Create a

 An objective proof of capability provided through badges, certifications, or diplomas vetted by external expert sources using more reliable industry standards.
 These can be based on a body of knowledge (BoK) validated and promoted as professional standards by licensing or industry associations.

-These tests are offered by third-party skills testing organizations and companies and used in educational, certification programs, and pre-employment activities.
+These tests are offered by third-party skills testing organizations and companies and are used in educational, certification, and pre-employment activities.
 They are often validated across test takers from many companies, industries, and geographies.

 Candidates or employees are asked to explain how, when, and what they learned while performing a skill, typically to an expert, peer group, or evaluation panel.
 The ability to articulate what one knows is a stage of knowledge acquisition.